jrfnl/clearPHP/rules/no-unresolved-instanceof.md

 <!-- Good Practices -->
 # Unresolved Instanceof

-The `instanceof` operator checks that an object is of a class, or has this class in its ancestors.
+The `instanceof` operator checks that an object is of a specified class, or has this class in its ancestors.

 ```php
 <?php